Google falling short of important climate target, cites electricity needs of AI

 Rather than declining, its emissions grew 13% in 2023 over the year before.
 Compared to its baseline year of 2019, emissions have soared 48%.

-Google cited artificial intelligence and the demand it puts on data centres, which require massive amounts of electricity, for last year's growth.
+Google cited artificial intelligence and the demand it puts on data centers, which require massive amounts of electricity, for last year's growth.

 Making that electricity by burning coal or natural gas emits greenhouse gas emissions, including carbon dioxide and methane, which warm the planet, bringing more extreme weather.